 The rose is also one of the symbols of St Alban, and opposite the faded ceiling tile is the martyrdom of the saint, rather graphically portrayed on a Baroque panel that was once part of the ceiling in the north transept.

-…and a beautiful 12thC door, moved and ‘amended’ by Lord Grimthorpe during his controversial restorations, sits quietly beside the modern fire alarm and emergency lighting.
+…and a beautiful twelfth-century doorway, moved and ‘amended’ by Lord Grimthorpe during his controversial restorations, sits quietly beside the modern fire alarm and emergency lighting.

-High above, in the shadows, a 14thC ceiling still seems to keep its secrets from the eye.
-It was only rediscovered in 1875, hidden beneath a poorly painted 17th century ceiling and its panels show the arms of King Edward III, his supporters and religious images.
+High above, in the shadows, a fourteenth-century ceiling still seems to keep its secrets from the eye.
+It was only rediscovered in 1875, hidden beneath a poorly painted seventeenth-century ceiling and its panels show the arms of King Edward III, his supporters and religious images.

 There was so much at this end of the Abbey we would be unable to see with the church serving its congregation with a funeral and regular parish service.
 Not on this visit at least.
 But we could see another ceiling beyond the reredos of the High Altar, bearing the gilded Lamb against a simple white ground scattered with flowers, sheltering the shrine of St Alban.

 The lace-like stone of the High Altar screen has seen much since it was first carved in 1484 to separate the shrine from the altar.
-Its statues were destroyed during the Dissolution of the Monasteries, its saints and the image of the Christ replaced in the 19thC.
+Its statues were destroyed during the Dissolution of the Monasteries, its saints and the image of the Christ replaced in the nineteenth century.
 For all I know that religious prejudice is still rife today, I cannot conceive how or why anyone could or would destroy the symbols of another’s faith or impose their own with force.
-Faith can only come from the heart…it is personal.
-I love these old buildings…the history, the craftsmanship… their stories which are the stories of the little folk as much as the great who leave their names to posterity.
+Faith can only come from the heart… it is personal.
+I love these old buildings…the history, the craftsmanship, their stories which are the stories of the little folk as much as the great who leave their names to posterity.